The story of Halahala Kumar: Source

-The tale was originally published by Odishan author Madhusudan Rao with the title ହଳାହଳକୁମର ବା ଶଶିସେନା ଅଭିମନ୍ୟୁ କଥା ("Halahal Kumar, or Tale of Shashisena Abhimanyu").
-It was later translated to English by author Upendra Narayan Dutta Gupta with the title The Story of Halahal Kumar or The Snake-Prince and as Shashisena by Odia writer Mahendra Kumar Mishra.
+The tale was originally published by Odia author Madhusudan Rao with the title (ହଳାହଳକୁମର ବା ଶଶିସେଣା ଅଭିମନ୍ୟୁ କଥା).
+It was later translated to English by author Upendra Narayan Dutta Gupta with the title The Story of Halahala Kumar or The Snake-Prince and to English as Shashisena by Odia writer Mahendra Kumar Mishra.

 Summary

-A beggar that belongs to the Chakulia-Pandas order is childless.
+A beggar that belongs to the Chakulia panda order is childless.
 His wife also sighs over not having a child.
-Meanwhile, Halahal Kumar, the prince of the Nether-world where Vasuki lives, goes to the human world as a little snake, wanting to learn the ways of mankind.
+Meanwhile, Halahala Kumar, the prince of the Patala where Vasuki lives, goes to the human world as a little snake, wanting to learn the ways of mankind.
 He slithers in a river next to the place where the beggar was drawing water in a pot, and is brought home with him.
 When the beggar goes to fetch the water, he finds a newborn human baby, who is the transformed snake-prince.
-Years pass, the baby, named Abhimanyu, grows up and goes to school with Sasisena, the king's daughter.
+Years pass, the baby, named Abhimanyu, grows up and goes to school with Shashisena, the king's daughter.
 They begin to develop an interest in each other, and Abhimanyu suggests they elope to another country.
 The pair take some horses and depart from her father's kingdom until the reach the cottage of an Asuruni with many sons.
-The Asurani, a man-eating giantess, welcomes the couple into her abode, and Sasisena, suspecting something, overhears her conspiring with her children to devour her and Abhimanyu.
-Sasisena and Abhimanyu gather some tools and objects from the jungle and trick the giantess's sons by pretending to be her Swasura (father-in-law).
+The Asurani, a man-eating giantess, welcomes the couple into her abode, and Shashisena, suspecting something, overhears her conspiring with her children to devour her and Abhimanyu.
+Shashisena and Abhimanyu gather some tools and objects from the jungle and trick the giantess's sons by pretending to be her Swasura (father-in-law).
 Fooling the monsters, the pair take their horses and flee from the Asurani.
 The Asurani orders her children to pursue the escaping pair, by following a trail of mustard seeds she tied to their horses.
-On the road, Sasisena and Abhimanyu realize they are being chased, and the youth throws behind some rattan seeds (which become a forest of thick vines), some coals (which create a conflagration) and finally he lets out some breaths behind him to create a mist.
+On the road, Shashisena and Abhimanyu realize they are being chased, and the youth throws behind some rattan seeds (which become a forest of thick vines), some coals (which create a conflagration) and finally he lets out some breaths behind him to create a mist.
 The magical obstacles do not deter their pursuers, so Abhimanyu brandishes his sword and kills six of the seven Asurani's sons, save for the youngest, named Tima, whom they spare and make their servant.